-All students on the course will need enthusiasm, determination, creativity and will be expected to take advantage of weekly studio prep sessions and maintain studio practice to enhance visual analysis.
+All students on the course will need enthusiasm, determination, creativity and will be expected to take advantage of the open access Sixth Form studio space (Mon to Fri 8am - 9pm) and maintain studio practice to enhance visual analysis.
 Experimentation with a range of digital and darkroom media is essential.
 It will be expected that students research the context and history of art, record their observations in a variety of media, and produce practical work and written investigations (a 3,000 word written assignment).
 They will need access to their own digital SLR and additional software, including Adobe Photoshop.
 A grade 6 in English and Mathematics/Sciences at GCSE would be a good indicator of success on this course.

-The A Level course comprises of the following components:
+The A-Level course comprises of the following components: